 The input parameters are described as follows:

-(x1,...,xn) -> (expression)A Lambda function.
-A Lambda function is an anonymous function that does not require the use of thedefstatement.
+(x1,...,xn) -> (expression)A lambda function.
+A lambda function is an anonymous function that does not require the use of thedefstatement.
 Instead, it is created using thelambdakeyword.
-A Lambda function can accept any number of parameters but can only contain a single expression.arr1,...,arrnThe input arrays.
-The input type must be an array, and the number of elements in each array must be the same.
-The value ofnmust match the number of parameters in the Lambda function.
+A lambda function can accept any number of parameters but must contain only one expression.arr1,...,arrnThe input arrays.
+The input must be an array type, and the number of elements in each array must be the same.
+The value ofnmust match the number of parameters in the lambda function.
 Nested arrays are supported.

 The return value is an array, which is the filtered arr1 array.